West Pakistan: Parliamentary democracy

 From the time of its establishment, the State of Pakistan had the vision of a federal parliamentary democratic republic form of government.
 With the founding fathers remaining in West Pakistan, Liaquat Ali Khan was appointed the country's first prime minister, with Mohammad Ali Jinnah as Governor-General.
 West Pakistan claimed the exclusive mandate over all of Pakistan, with the majority of the Pakistan Movement's leading figures in West Pakistan.
 In 1949, the Constituent Assembly passed the Objectives Resolution and the Annex to the Constitution of Pakistan, paving the road to a Westernized federal parliamentary republic.
 The work on parliamentary reforms was constituted by the constituent assembly the year after, in 1950.

 The western section of Pakistan dominated the politics of the new country.
 Although East Pakistan had over half of the population, it had a disproportionately small number of seats in the Constituent Assembly.
 This inequality of the two wings and the geographical distance between them was believed to be holding up the adoption of a new constitution.
 To diminish the differences between the two regions, the government decided to reorganise the country into two distinct provinces.

 Under the One Unit policy announced by Prime Minister Muhammad Ali Bogra on 22 November 1954, the four provinces and territories of western Pakistan were integrated into one unit to mirror the single province in the east.
 The state of West Pakistan was established by the merger of the provinces, states, and tribal areas of West Pakistan.
 The province was composed of twelve divisions and the provincial capital was established at Karachi.
 Later the state capital moved to Lahore, and it was finally established in Islamabad in 1965.
 The province of East Bengal was renamed East Pakistan with the provincial state capital at Dhaka (Dacca).

 Clashes between West Pakistan and East Pakistan soon erupted, further destabilising the entire country.
 The two states had different political ideologies and different lingual cultural aspect.
 West Pakistan had been founded on the main basis of a parliamentary democracy (and had a parliamentary republic form of government since 1947), with Islam as its state religion.
 In contrast, East Pakistan had been a socialist state since the 1954 elections, with state secularism proclaimed.
 West Pakistan sided with the United States and her NATO allies, whilst East Pakistan remained sympathetic to the Soviet Union and her Eastern Bloc.
 Pakistan's 1956 constitution validated the parliamentary form of government, with Islam as state religion and Urdu, English and Bengali as state languages.
 The 1956 constitution also established the Parliament of Pakistan as well as the Supreme Court of Pakistan.

 Ethnic and religious violence in Lahore, which began in 1953, spread all over the country.
 Muhammad Ali Bogra, prime minister of Pakistan, declared martial law in Lahore to curb the violence.
-This inter-communal violence soon spread to India, and a regional conflicts put West Pakistan and India in a war-threatening situation.
+This inter-communal violence soon spread to India, and a regional conflict put West Pakistan and India in a war-threatening situation.
 The prime ministers of Pakistan and India held an emergency meeting in Lahore.